dominikmi/hashistuff-homelab/README.md

 ### Network diagram

 Here's a diagram of a simple LAN with NUC box being a firewall/router between the LAN and a virtual LAN set in libvirt.
+This is the environment where I am going to set up a lab grade Nomad+Consul+Vault cluster.

 ![Lan diagram](pictures/Diagram-LAN.png)